toychicken/lrg.io/content/about/this_site.md

 ## Why?

 I have started many personal blogs over the years, and almost none of them have materialised into anything very useful.
-Or even beyond the first excitable 'Hello world' post.
+Or even beyond the first excitable 'Hello world' the-power-of-habit.md.

 However, in the past few years, I've written a few short Medium posts and they've got a little traction.
 I'm also having a bit of a mid-career pivot from a 'pure' web-developer / manager caterpillar into a product management / business transformation butterfly, and thought it might be useful (if only to me) to capture some of this process.